An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 • Fundraisers for the School, such as Spotlight on Art, are welcomed on campus and are coordinated with the Administration.
 Volunteer leaders and the appropriate administrators should discuss implications for instruction and other relevant issues.

-• Scout troops for Trinity girls and boys typically are allowed to use school facilities on a once-a-month basis.
+• Scout troops for Trinity girls and boys are typically allowed to use school facilities on a monthly basis.
 Space is limited and will be assigned at the discretion of the Director of Operations.

 • Requests for one-time meetings by private school professional organizations go through the Director of Operations and will be reviewed on a case-by-case basis.

-• Once approved, all requests for facilities use require a Facilities Use Form.
-This will need to be completed by a Trinity employee.
+• Once approved, all requests for facilities use require a Facilities Use Form completed by a Trinity employee.

 • + FIELD TRIPS

-Early Learner and Pre-K students do not go off-site for field trips.
+Early Learners and Pre-K students do not go off-site for field trips.

 • + FOOD, SUGAR, AND ALLERGY POLICY AND GUIDELINES